tonyfast/notebookism-chicago/readme.rst

 ``notebookism``
 ===============

-A talk for PyData Chicago
+A talk for the PyData Chicago meetup

 Installation
 ------------